Tobacco control is the work of many

 - Help businesses and colleges incorporate tobacco-free policies.

-The OVX and VKAT groups engage and empower youth age 10 to18.
-Through youth leadership opportunities, they educate student, community, and state decision makers on the tactics used by the tobacco industry, encourage healthy choices among peers, and work to reduce tobacco use and change social norms.
-OVX and VKAT also work with us on media and counter-tobacco marketing campaigns.
+The OVX and VKAT groups engage and empower youth ages 10 to 18.
+Through youth leadership opportunities, they educate students, community members, and decision makers on the tactics used by the tobacco industry, encourage healthy choices among peers, and work to reduce tobacco use and change social normas.
+OVX and VKAT also work with the Vermont Department of Health on media and counter-tobacco marketing campaigns.

 Examples of OVX and VKAT actions: